Lucky (Marty Balin album)

 Lucky is the second solo album by Marty Balin.
 It was released in 1983 on EMI America Records.
-The album did not fare as well as his previous one, and only rose to #156 on the Billboard chart.
-As a subtle tribute to Balin's friend and former bandmate Jack Casady, he recorded a cover of "Heart of Stone," an original written by Brian Marnell from Jack's new wave group SVT.
+The album reached No. 156 on the Billboard Top LPs & Tape chart.
+As a subtle tribute to Balin's friend and former bandmate Jack Casady, he recorded a cover of "Heart of Stone", an original written by Brian Marnell from Casady's new wave group SVT.